-Existing outdoor recreational uses and areas shall be protected from incompatible or potentially incompatible lands uses which may threaten their integrity.

-- 2. Proposed recreational development shall not unduly restrict the access to and the use of natural resources such as rivers, lakes and streams.
-Public access to natural areas will be encouraged where feasible. - 3.
-Proposed recreational developments will be encouraged to balance the scale and intensity of an intended recreational use with the capability of the land base to support the proposed use in a sustainable manner.
+- 1. Existing outdoor recreational uses and areas shall be protected from incompatible or potentially incompatible lands uses which may threaten their integrity. - Proposed recreational development shall not unduly restrict the access to and the use of natural resources such as rivers, lakes and streams.
+Public access to natural areas will be encouraged where feasible.